sebasvila/fif/content/posts/reparacio-kaiser-piccolo/index.md

 ## How to Take Kaiser Piccolo Apart?

 The first challenge is to take apart the head.
-After a search in some forums and a fruitful talk with a XX, the mistery was discovered: head should be taken apart by untighting a special flat nut that is on top of the head.
+After a search in some forums and a fruitful talk with Charles, the mistery was discovered: head should be taken apart by untighting a special flat nut that is on top of the head.

 First, then, the ISO 30 shank should be removed from the STP taper.
 This is easy to do by just tightening the ISO 30 shank in the